 In Tuscany most producers in Chianti made only small quantities of Riserva, if any at all.
 In Montalcino and Montepulciano however producers who thinned out the crop during the summer were rewarded with raw materials for wines which have kept well.
 The best examples of Brunello and Vino Nobile have good depth and structure and although the fruit is not particularly exuberant they are drinking well now.

 Bordeaux: 1991 wines: Generally an inconsistent vintage with First and Second Growths still drinking well.
-An abnormally cold frosty April killed many of the buds on the vines particularly those in the southern part of Bordeaux (Pomerol and St Emilion).
+An abnormally cold frosty April killed many of the buds on the vines particularly those in the right part of Bordeaux (Pomerol and St Emilion).
 Although new buds formed and developed, the harvest was always going to be late to allow the grapes to mature fully.
 Despite the set-back, some acceptable, light wines were produced from northern vineyards of Medoc and Graves.

 Italian: 1990 Italian Wines : A spectacular vintage, one of the best in modern times.
 Most producers made very good wines at all levels.
 The wines are drinking well but will continue to develop with good cellaring.